 Think of it as the blueprint for your brand—the framework that supports everything from your company’s values to the way you communicate with your audience.
 It’s the foundation upon which successful brands like Disney, Nike, Tesla, Airbnb, and Mindvalley are built.

 It’s not always easy to get it right, though.
-With expert guidance from Jeffrey Perlman, a branding expert and trainer of Mindvalley’s Building an Unstoppable Brand Quest, here are the ins and outs of brand architecture you should familiarize yourself with:
+With expert guidance from Jeffrey Perlman, a branding expert and trainer of Mindvalley’s Building an Unstoppable Brand Quest, there are the ins and outs of brand architecture you should familiarize yourself with.

-There’s a saying that goes like this: Without a strong foundation, you’ll have trouble creating anything of value.
+Here’s the thing: Without a strong foundation, you’ll have trouble creating anything of value, as the saying goes.
 And to stand the test of time, your brand needs a solid brand architecture framework and an understanding of what works best for you.

 What Is Brand Architecture?